chenyang03/LBSN/README.md

 ## Background

-We are interested in understand the user behavior under the context of mobile social apps.
+We are interested in understanding the user behavior under the context of mobile social apps.
 We explore several aspects, including social graphs, user mobility patterns and malicious account detection.

 ## Publications